sarbogast/development/README.md

 **Sync Gateway** is the middle-tier server that exposes a database API for Couchbase Lite databases to replicate to and from (data is not persisted in Sync Gateway).
 **Couchbase Server** is a NoSQL server that's used as a storage engine by Sync Gateway.

-**NOTE:** You could use Couchbase Lite as a embedded database only with the sync capabilities but for this tutorial we will consider the most common use cases.
+**NOTE:** You can use Couchbase Lite as an embedded database only without the sync capabilities.

 In this stack, each component has a clear responsibility and can greatly reduce the time it takes to build a suit of applications (Android, iOS, Web...) without compromising on the user experience because the user's data is automatically synched to Couchbase Lite in the background.